 Select the locations that need to be assigned to the chosen category.
 Scroll through the pages by clicking on the arrows at the bottom of the page.
 You can also search for specific locations by typing in the name of the location, and filter by country and active/inactive status under the advanced search option.

 Once you have created and saved a category, you can add a subcategory if your company has multiple levels of categories.
 Let's say you sell shoes as a main category, but you would like your users to be able to filter down to running shoes and work boots in a subcategory.
 Next to the appropriate category, simply select Add Subcategory and enter the appropriate information.
 See the example:

 The information entered into the subcategory fields is identical to that of categories, with the addition that you can also assign the subcategory to all locations that are assigned to the parent category of the subcategory.
 As with categories, the name is the only required field, and the 3rd Party ID and Category Data only applies to API integrations.

-Note in the example above that you can alter the order of the categories and subcategories by selecting the 3 horizontal lines next to a particular category and moving them up or down.
+To change the order of Categories that users choose when they search, go to Categories under the Settings menu.
+You can alter the order of the categories and subcategories by selecting the 3 horizontal lines next to a particular category and moving them up or down: